swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 For declarations that are defined in an Objective-C header, apply both the `objc` and `implementation` attributes to an extension in Swift that provides the implementations.
-This extension must not list any protocol conformances.
+Other code in Swift treats these implementations as if they were implemented in Objective-C and imported into Swift.
-The class it extents must be imported from Objective-C, not be a root class, and not use lightweight generics.
+The class that the extension extends must be imported from Objective-C, not be a root class, and not use lightweight generics.
+The extension can't include any protocol conformances.
+All declarations in this extension are implicitly marked with the `objc` attribute.
 For example,
 the following Objective-C header declares a class with one method: